ocean-eddy-cpt/WP1T2-2D-EKE-Analysis/README.md

 # along-track-altimetry-analysis
-This repository will contain code written to process along-track sea level anomaly (sla) observations from various missions to construct one and two dimensional analyses of the dependence of sla variance and eddy kinetic energy (eke) on scale (via spatial filtering).
+This repository contains code written to parse and analyze along-track sea surface height measurements collected by various altimeters missions.
+Data are accessed on Pangeo and processed to explore spatial and temporal variability along each satellite track. altimetry_tools.py contains the functions called by the master function global_along_track.ipynb.